juniorpazformoso/beautiful-shop/README.md

 Django shop with beautiful templates and animations.

-Mezzanine is a powerful, consistent, and flexible content management platform.<br>
-Cartridge is a shopping cart application built using the Django framework.

-This project uses Mezzanine and Cartridge to create a quick demo of a product shop organized by categories.
+This project uses Mezzanine (CMS) and Cartridge(Ecommerce Functionality) to create a quick demo of a product shop organized by categories.

-**local_settings.py**, **media** and **sqlite** database are included to have a faster way to start.

 # How Use <br>
 **pip install -r requirements.txt**<br>